Beans are healthy, nutritious, and one of the most common foods on the planet.

-This version of the ketogenic diet is actually centered around carbohydrate consumption and these carbs are necessary to keep you energized.
+This version of the ketogenic diet is centered around carbohydrate consumption, and these carbs are necessary to keep you energized.

 This diet uses the standard ketogenic diet for five days of the week and then allows for two days of carbohydrate backloading.
 These two days of carbohydrate consumption is where you would presumably be able to consume all the beans you’d like.

-For most people, it would be unreasonable to expect to be able to consume a significant amount of beans on a daily basis.
+For most people, it would be unreasonable to expect to be able to consume a significant amount of beans daily.
 The carbohydrates in beans are just too high to be able to include it in a standard ketogenic diet.